hernantz/blog/content/its-the-competition-stupid.md

 ## The good monopoly

-There are two primal fears in free societies:
+There are two primal fears in modern societies:

-Instead of monopolies, we should think about the things that limit competition.
+1. Monopolies: concentration of power in evil people.
-- Monopolies: concentration of power in evil people.
+2. Inequality and Lack of opportunities: Someone should provide them.

-1) Rules that protect them (bureaucracy, laws, regulations, minimum wages, etc)
+Instead of monopolies, we should think about the things that limit competition:

-2) Corruption and mafia, usually hand in hand with a bigger power that permits these violations.
+- Rules that protect them (bureaucracy, laws, regulations, minimum wages, etc)
-3) Lack of investment in technology that could provide alternatives in case of the so called "natural monopolies"
+- Corruption and mafia, usually hand in hand with a bigger power that permits these violations.
-4) It works well and it's efficient
+- Lack of investment in technology that could provide alternatives in case of the so called "natural monopolies"
-5) Accepted because it can be changed every now and then (like governments)
+- It works well and it's efficient
-- Inequality
+- Accepted because it can be changed every now and then (like governments)

-The cost of switching to a different provider of public services is too high and sometimes unaffordable.
+These roles are delegated to the government.

 ## Public enemy number one